The Invisible Injured: Psychological Trauma in the Canadian Military from the First World War to Afghanistan

 Through interviews with veterans and close examination of accounts and records on the First World War, the Second World War, and post-Cold War peacekeeping missions, Adam Montgomery outlines the important links between the military, psychiatrists, politicians, and the Canadian public.

-The Invisible Injured is the first book-length history of trauma in the Canadian military over the past century, and a timely and provocative study that points to past mistakes and outlines new ideas of courage and determination.
+The Invisible Injured is the first book-length history of trauma in the Canadian military over the past century.
+It is a timely and provocative study that points to past mistakes and outlines new ideas of courage and determination.
 Since its release in May 2017, the book has received an Amazon.ca bestseller tag three times and in February 2018 was nominated for the Canada Prize by the Federation for the Humanities and Social Sciences, one of the most prestigious prizes in Canada.